parthyadav1803/myAI3/replit.md

 - **Run Command**: `npm start`

 ## Recent Changes (November 27, 2025)

+### Version 2.4.0
+- Added About Us page at /about with 4 sections:
+  - Hero & Vision: "The Intelligence Behind Your Logistics"
+  - Who We Serve: "Built for the Builders" - B2C/D2C brands focus
+  - Pricing: "Simple, Transparent Pricing" with CTA to /pricing
+  - Our Presence: "Covering Every Mile" - Pan-India coverage stats
+- Added "About Us" link to navbar and footer navigation

 ### Version 2.3.0
 - Added Contact Us page at /contact with form fields (Name, Email, Contact Number, Requirements)